vercel/next.js/examples/with-firebase-authentication-ssr/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

 After deploying, copy the deployment URL and navigate to your Firebase project's Authentication tab.
 Scroll down in the page to "Authorized domains" and add that URL to the list.

+## Recommended for production
+* Set `secure` and `sameSite` options in `cookies.js`
+* Ensure the session secrets in `.env` are unique, sufficiently random, and out of source control

+## Future improvements
+* Currently, we use client-side redirects to redirect unauthenticated users to the login page.
+When Next.js supports redirects in `getServerSideProps` (see [RFC](https://github.com/vercel/next.js/discussions/14890)), we should change this.